These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting repetitive-use testing or weight-bearing vs. non-weight-bearing ROM comparison

-Why: Correia v.
+Correia v.
 McDonald requires this testing for musculoskeletal conditions.
 Some examiners skip it.
 Without this data, your rating may not reflect how much worse your knee is during actual use.

-Do this instead: If the examiner does not perform repetitive use testing, politely say: 'I believe I'm entitled to have my range of motion tested after repeated use and in weight-bearing and non-weight-bearing positions.
+Instead: If the examiner does not perform repetitive use testing, politely say: 'I believe I'm entitled to have my range of motion tested after repeated use and in weight-bearing and non-weight-bearing positions.
 My knee significantly worsens with activity.'
 Document this request in a post-exam buddy statement if the examiner declines.

 Impact: Can affect all rating levels - particularly important for distinguishing 10% from 20%